 Northern highbush (Vaccinium corymbosum) is the most widely grown in commercial production and among homeowners.
 It's disease resistant and self pollinating.
 Although, planting two allows for cross-pollination which results in bigger, better fruit even on self-pollinators.
-So, step one is choosing the right plant, and giving it a buddy.
+Step one is choosing the right plant, and giving it a buddy.

 Planting multiples with different maturity dates will spread the harvest out, but for pollination purposes you do need two of the same type that bloom at the same time.
 Examples:

-- Bluecrop' and 'Blueray' are both highbush, mid-season bloomers.
-You'd plant them together.
+Bluecrop' and 'Blueray' are both highbush, mid-season bloomers.
+Plant them together.

 Lastly: The Harvest